zero731/NC_Elections_Capstone/README.md

 ---

 ## Results
-The best models for each election year are presented and interpreted in the <a href="https://github.com/zero731/NC_Elections_Capstone/blob/main/Final_Part_III_Model_Interpret_UC_Elecs.ipynb"> Part III</a> notebook.
+The best models for each election year, as well as the multi-year model, are presented and interpreted in the <a href="https://github.com/zero731/NC_Elections_Capstone/blob/main/Final_Part_III_Model_Interpret_UC_Elecs.ipynb"> Part III</a> notebook.

 **Summary of model performance across election years:**
 - Random Forest Classifiers and XGBoost Classifiers performed relatively similary for all years, but XGBoost tended to result in slightly higher overall accuracy across classes.
 - Addressing class imbalances either via SMOTE or by making use of XGBoost's `scale_pos_weight` hyperparameter was necessary to improve the performance of all models.
-- Across years, binary target model accuracy of the best models maxed out around 67% overall accuracy and the best multiclass models maxed out at around 50% overall accuracy.
+- Across years, binary target model accuracy maxed out around 69% overall accuracy and the best multiclass models maxed out at around 50% overall accuracy.

 Below are the confusion matrix and ROC-AUC curve for the best binary target model for the 2020 general election.
 The classifier had and overall accuracy of 66% when making predictions on the test set.
 Performance was nearly identical for the best 2012 and 2016 models.